Mallikarjunamatla/food-nutrino/README.md

-# Retrives Nutrition information for your food and food products.
+# Retrives Nutrition information of your foods and food products.
  Get Nutritional value of every food you eat.